isha-git/Alzheimers-Disease/README.md

 <img src = "https://github.com/isha-git/Alzheimers-Disease/blob/master/Images/Results.PNG" width = "800">

-Of these, desicion trees gave the best accuracy (88.29%).
-However, the highest Receiver Operating Characteristic (ROC) curve area of 0.78 was obtained using Radial kernel.
+**Of these, desicion trees gave the best accuracy (88.29%). <br>
+However, the highest Receiver Operating Characteristic (ROC) curve area of 0.78 was obtained using Support Vector Machine with Radial kernel.**

 # Team Members
 The project was developed with <a href = "https://github.com/jagriti04">Jagriti</a> and <a href="https://github.com/shripriyamaheshwari">Shripriya Maheshwari</a> for the Machine Learning course (CS314b) at the Indian Instiute of Information Technology, Design and Manufacturing, Jabalpur, India.